Tiny Pretty Things

-Tiny Pretty Things is an American drama streaming television series based on the novel of the same name by Sona Charaipotra and Dhonielle Clayton, created by Michael MacLennan.
-It premiered on Netflix on December 14, 2020, and has aired for one season.
+Tiny Pretty Things is an American drama television series based on the novel of the same name by Sona Charaipotra and Dhonielle Clayton, created by Michael MacLennan.
+It premiered on Netflix on December 14, 2020, and aired for one season.

 The series revolves around the goings on at a ballet school in Chicago, and focuses on the school's students, instructors, administrators, and benefactors.
 The dancing in the show is performed by the actors themselves, not doubles.

 Critical reaction to the series has been mixed.
-Official announcement has been made that it will not be continued.
+According to the actor Brennan Clost, the show was quietly cancelled by Netflix after failing to garner sufficient views in its first season.